ansys/pyensight/doc/source/calc_functions.rst

 .. note::

-    To quickly make a vector, you can select the parts that you want to use, select three scalars, *scalar_x*, *scalar_y*, and *scalar_z*, in the variable list, and right-click and choose ***Make Vector** in the pull-down.
+    To quickly make a vector, you can select the parts that you want to use, select three scalars (*scalar_x*, *scalar_y*, and *scalar_z*) in the variable list, and right-click and choose ***Make Vector** in the pull-down menu.
     In the side, choose whether to use all (or all available, if you have measured) parts or your currently selected parts (if you have parts selected) to calculate the vector.
-A vector variable is calculated and named using the scalar names (which should beadequate).
-If the order of the variables or the name of the vector cannot be definitively determined, then a GUI pops up with the proposed components in a pull-down and a proposed name for the created vector variable.
+A vector variable is calculated and named using the scalar names (which should be adequate).
+If the order of the variables or the name of the vector cannot be definitively determined, then a GUI pops up with the proposed components in a pull-down menu and a proposed name for the created vector variable.

 .. _MassedParticle: